 Are there indoor facilities in case of inclement weather?

 Yes, in the case of inclement weather (thunderstorms, active lightning, heavy rain or excessive wind), outdoor activities will be delayed and learning activities will be moved to a covered pavilion, indoor classroom, or other secure indoor location.
 We strongly stress that your child’s safety is our top priority, and we assure you that there is ample and safe space to which we can retreat day or night.
 Should severe weather be a concern, we will let parents know that all is well via our Facebook page.
 Please refrain from calling the emergency-only phone number to check in – it’s important that the line be available in case of a serious emergency.

 Is there wildlife that may pose a potential danger?

-While West Virginia wildlife is present in and around the Summit Bechtel Reserve, we do our best to keep any potentially dangerous animals away from the site.
+While West Virginia wildlife is present in and around around our sites, we do our best to keep any potentially dangerous animals away from the site.
 We use industry-accepted practices for encounter prevention, such as using bear-proof waste containers and making sure staff members inspect program sites before students arrive.
 All SAS Staff members are highly experienced and skilled at identifying WV wildlife and will take every precaution necessary to mitigate risk.
 We believe it is a privilege to enjoy this reserve and appreciate the diverse wildlife that call it home, but our top priority is keeping our students safe.